/200

 20 / 200

-20) Gathering data to assess the changes affect on the process is part of which stage of QI cycle?
+20) Identifying and describing data that need to be collected to determine whether changes produced desired results is part of which stage of QI cycle?

 21 / 200